On this page:

-Although there are variables, the national average to add or move a light switch is $150.
-Homeowners typically spend between $100 and $200 per switch, though changing out several will reduce the cost of each.
+Although there are variables, the national average to add or move a light switch is $175.
+Homeowners typically spend between $100 and $300 per switch, though changing out several may reduce the cost of each.

 Before starting work, check with the building inspector’s office to find out if a permit is required and schedule an after-installation inspection.
-These inspections are necessary to ensure the work got completed to code, and to prevent fires, electrocution, and other hazards.
+These inspections are necessary to ensure the work is completed to code to prevent fires, electrocution, and other hazards.

 Moving a Light Switch

-The average cost of moving a switch is $100 – $200.
+The average cost of moving a switch is $100 to $300.
 When an electrician must cut a hole for a light switch where there wasn’t one previously, it might require repairs to drywall or sheetrock and wall coverings.
 Check our drywall repair cost guide for more information.

-The cost to the switch is typically minimal, often $10 – $20, but could be as much as $200 for a smart switch or specialty dimmer.
+The cost of the switch is typically minimal, often $10 to $20, but could be as much as $200 for a smart switch or specialty dimmer.

 Replacing a Light Switch

-Merely replacing a light switch because it’s broken usually costs less than $100, depending on the electrician’s minimum service charge, which typically gets rolled into the cost of the switch.
+Merely replacing a light switch because it’s broken usually costs between $80 and $200, depending on the electrician’s minimum service charge, which typically gets rolled into the cost of the switch.

 Three or Four-Way Switches

-The three-way switch can control one fixture, but from two locations; such as at the top and bottom of the stairs and costs $3 – $15.
-Four-way switches cost $10 – $25 and can control a fixture from three places.
+The three-way switch can control one fixture from two locations, such as at the top and bottom of the stairs, and costs $3 to $15.
+Four-way switches cost $10 to $25 and can control a fixture from three places.